opendocsg/slw-judgments-backfill/2010_SGCA_42/report.md

 **Introduction**

-1       This is an appeal by Lam Chi Kin David (“the appellant”) against the decision of the Judicial Commissioner (“the JC”) in Suit No 834 of 2008 in dismissing his claim against Deutsche Bank AG, Singapore branch (“the respondent”) for damages for breach of contract, and in giving judgment for the respondent for the sum of US$1,135,239.43 for its counterclaim against the appellant for payment of his outstanding liabilities with interest and costs (see _Lam Chi Kin David v Deutsche Bank AG_ [2010] 2 SLR 896 (“the GD”)).
+1       This is an appeal by Lam Chi Kin David (“the appellant”) against the decision of the Judicial Commissioner (“the JC”) in Suit No 834 of 2008 in dismissing his claim against Deutsche Bank AG, Singapore branch (“the respondent”) for damages for breach of contract, and in giving judgment for the respondent for the sum of US$1,135,239.43 for its counterclaim against the appellant for payment of his outstanding liabilities with interest and costs (see _Lam Chi Kin David v Deutsche Bank AG_ <span class="citation">[2010] 2 SLR 896</span> (“the GD”)).

 2       The material facts are as follows.
 In November 2007, the appellant became a private banking client of the respondent.
 He signed the following agreements with the respondent: